Skip to main content

 Enrollment Verification/Visa Letter

 If your program provider, host university, or visa application requires an Enrollment Verification/Visa Letter, students should complete the Enrollment Verification - Request Form as soon as they are able to.
-When the student letter is ready, Global Learning will communicate via email to the student, informing them it is ready to pick up at Global Engagement (Varsi Hall, 1st Floor).
+When the student letter is ready, Global Engagement will communicate via email to the student, informing them it is ready to pick up at Global Engagement (Varsi Hall, 1st Floor).
 The processing time for producing an Enrollment Verification may take up to 5 business days.
 Students participating in SCU-approved programs should not request an Enrollment Verification/Visa Letter from the Office of the Registrar.
 As many Enrollment Verification/Visa Letters must be customized to the appropriate consulate through which the student is applying, it is the student's responsibility to request this in a timely manner.
 Failure to do so can jeopardize a student's ability to secure their visa/residence permit.

 SCU Pre-Departure Orientation